On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Variation of astrophysical metrics with functional forms priors

-\emph{Variation of astrophysical metrics with functional forms \& priors} --- We now demonstrate that the metrics used to establish our astrophysical interpretation, which are summarized in Table~\ref{tab:metrics} of the main text, are robust against variations in modeling assumptions.
+We now demonstrate that the metrics used to establish our astrophysical interpretation, which are summarized in Table~\ref{tab:metrics} of the main text, are robust against variations in modeling assumptions.
 First, we compare the inferred values of $\sigma^3_{\chi_{eff}}$, $P_3({\chi_{eff}<0})$ and $P_3(q>0.7)$ obtained using model I with those that employ much more flexible functional forms and/or hyperpriors for the corresponding distributions, namely models If, V, and VI.
 We show in Figure~\ref{fig:metric-3-comp} that more flexible modeling assumptions lead to values consistent with the ones presented in the main text, with the only difference being an expected increase in measurement uncertainty.
 In other words, our conclusions regarding Comp.
 3 remain unchanged upon lifting certain restrictions previously employed for targeting the hierarchical subpopulation.

 In addition to these metrics for Comp.
 3, we also explore variations in $P(q>0.7)$ for Comp.
 2. Since Comp.
 2 is the only one with a \texttt{PL} mass-ratio distribution, as compared to the truncated Gaussians used with the other two components, we investigate whether or not $P_2(q>0.7)$ is affected by this choice of $p_2(q)$.
 We hence compare the inferred values of $P_2(q>0.7)$ obtained using Model I and Model IV.
 We show in Figure~\ref{fig:metric-2-comp} that despite being strongly disfavoured by the data, model IV is consistent with model I's measurement of the fraction of systems with $q>0.7$ that was presented in the main text.